cshum/rodabase/README.md

 * **Atomicity**: Transactions complete either entirely or no effect at all.
 Made possible thanks to atomic [batch](https://github.com/rvagg/node-levelup#dbbatcharray-options-callback-array-form) operations in LevelDB.
 * **Consistency**: Rodabase features "transaction hook", allowing fine-grain control over data integrity, validations, logging, consistently throughout the application.
 With a very simple API.
-* **Isolation**: modifications of a transaction is isolated until successful commits.
+* **Isolation**: States of transactions are isolated until successful commits.
 * **Durability**: Committed transactions are persistent.
-The amount of durability is [configurable](https://github.com/rvagg/node-levelup#dbputkey-value-options-callback) on LevelDB.
+The amount of durability is [configurable](https://github.com/rvagg/node-levelup#dbputkey-value-options-callback) as a LevelDB option.

 This enables non-blocking, strong consistent way of dealing with data.